MasonEgger/website/docs/blog/posts/011-deliberate-practice.md

 #### Work on a Side Project

-This is one of the best ways to get exposure to new tools
+This is one of the best ways to get exposure to new tools.
+Pick a tool/framework that you want to learn and build something with it.
+Or even pick a tool that you use at work.
+It's totally fine to practice skills you currently use at your job at home, just build your own things with them.
+This allows you to play around with it, try new features, break things, and just have fun.

 #### Read a Book